 - iii.
 Economic prosperity for all: to ensure economic growth is as equitable as possible, and that a more knowledge based economy is supported, in line with the aims of Science City, and enhancing the Core City role of the Nottingham conurbation.
 Supporting, developing and enhancing the City Centre by providing for new office, commercial, residential and other uses especially through the development of the Regeneration Zones and within the Sustainable Urban Extension of Top Wighay.
-Maximising the opportunities associated with the Enterprise Zone at Boots campus, Beeston Business Park, MediPark and Nottingham Science Park.
+Maximising the opportunities associated with the Enterprise Zone at Boots campus, Beeston Business Park, MediPark, Nottingham Science Park and development in the vicinity of the proposed HS2 hub station at Toton.
 Creating the conditions for all people to participate in the economy, by providing new and protecting existing local employment opportunities, encouraging rural enterprise, improving access to training opportunities, and supporting educational developments at all levels. - iv.
 Flourishing and vibrant town centres: to create the conditions for the protection and enhancement of a balanced hierarchy and network of City, town and other centres, through providing for retail, employment, social, cultural and other appropriate uses, accessibility improvements, environmental improvements, and town centre regeneration measures.
 To facilitate the redevelopment of both the Broadmarsh and Victoria Shopping Centres within the City Centre and improvements to vitality and viability of the town centres of Arnold and Beeston.
 Bulwell will see significant development and enhancement with its role changed from District Centre to a Town Centre.
 Other centres, such as Eastwood and Sherwood will continue to provide for more localised needs.